deadtrickster/prometheus.erl/doc/README.md

 ### Advanced

-You will need this modules only if you're writing custom collector for app/lib that can't be instrumented directly.
+You will need these modules only if you're writing custom collector for app/lib that can't be instrumented directly.

 - [`prometheus_collector`](prometheus_collector.md) - common interface for collectors;
 - [`prometheus_format`](prometheus_format.md) - common interface for exposition formats;